Alexithymia: Do You Have Words For Your Feelings?

 There are other tools you can use to find a connection with your inner world.
 For example, researchers have found that expressive writing can help you build internal awareness and bridge your feelings with words, especially if you practice it every day.
 Reading novels that involve personal narratives will help get you out of the rut of monotonous narration.
 Expressive arts therapies such as art-making, dance, and music can be good ways to express yourself non-verbally.

 In my experience, when it comes to Alexithymia, the biggest healing happens within relationships.
 Since the original wound likely happened in a relational context, it must also be healed in a relational way.
 It may be a relationship with an enlightened friend or a therapist/coach.
 Ideally, your therapist or coach will create an environment where you — both the adult you and your inner child— genuinely feel safe enough to feel and express emotions.
-Where words are lost, they can gently guide you by providing vocabulary or by modelling authentic expressions of their own emotions.
+Where words are lost, they can gently guide you by providing vocabulary or by modeling authentic expressions of their own emotions.
 A degree of self-disclosure on their side, showing that they, too, feel things, can help you feel safer and empowered to do the same.
 Wherever appropriate, they will encourage you to name your feelings, though this does not entail forcing you to do things you cannot do.

 Alexithymia is not something that cannot be changed.
 This may be counter-intuitive, but more likely than not what is trapped under an alexithymic exterior is an excruciatingly sensitive and empathic soul.
 Shutting down emotionally was never your conscious choice; it was what you were pushed to do to survive painful situations.

-If you give yourself a chance, and courageously embark on the path to reclaim your emotional sensitivity and intensity, the reservoir of aliveness is within your grasp.
+If you give yourself a chance and courageously embark on the path to reclaim your emotional sensitivity and intensity, the reservoir of aliveness is within your grasp.

 “What happens when people open their hearts?”